LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/URL-normalization.md

 [Kevin Colyer](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-021/kevin-colyer/perl6/ch-2.p6) also used a full grammar to parse the various components of a URL and even went further, since he also wrote an actions class to perform some of the normalization actions, as well as an 90 line test plan.
 Altogether, his program has 279 code lines!

-[noud](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-021/noud/perl6/ch-2.p6) and [Ruben Westerberg](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-021/ruben-westerberg/perl6/ch-2.p6) used a series a regexes similar in spirit to what I did.
+[Noud](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-021/noud/perl6/ch-2.p6) and [Ruben Westerberg](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-021/ruben-westerberg/perl6/ch-2.p6) used a series a regexes similar in spirit to what I did.

 ## See Also

-Only one blog post this week, but well worth reading:
+Only one blog post on this subject and related to Perl 6, but well worth reading:

 * Arne Sommer: https://perl6.eu/eulers-url.html